A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Results

 Next, we investigate how the decrease of classification skill with lead time depends on the spatial scale.
-Motivated by the observed decay of classification skill with lead time (cf. \cref{sec:lead-dependence}), we fit an exponential function $\exp(-t_\text{lead}/\tau)$ to the lead time dependence of classification skill (measured again by the area under the PR curve).
+Motivated by the observed decay of classification skill with lead time (\cref{sec:lead-dependence}), we fit an exponential function $\exp(-t_\text{lead}/\tau)$ to the lead time dependence of classification skill (measured again by the area under the PR curve).
 The skill decay time $\tau$ then provides a characteristic time scale for the decrease of classification skill.
 For each label configuration in \cref{fig:mean_wind}, we compute the corresponding spatial scale as well as $\tau$.
 In \cref{fig:skill_decay}, we present a scatter plot of $\tau$ and $s$.
 The figure shows a tight positive linear correlation between the two quantities, which means that classification skill decreases more slowly for coarser label configurations.
-This is in agreement with the anticipation \citep{Lorenz1969} that the ability to resolve smaller scales in NWP models results in forecast errors growing more rapidly.
+This is in agreement with the anticipation \citep{Lorenz1969} that resolving smaller scales in NWP models is associated with a more rapid growth of forecast errors.
 Our finding is complementary to convection studies involving a scale-dependent skill score \citep{Roberts2008}, and high-resolution simulations \citep{Selz2015}.